 We have dreams.
 We have goals.
 We always look at the horizon and beyond.
 We look at the stars and wonder what is up there.
 When we see caves, we instinctively want to explore inside.
 We want to sail the oceans and dive deep down to learn more.
 When volcanoes erupt or earthquakes shake our foundation, we want to know why.
 We just do not accept the storms or the wrath of mother nature.
 We study and always try to understand the cause of the chaos.
 We see the spark of lightning, it tickles our mind to find the source of that energy and maybe utilize it.
 Our minds wonder, we aspire, we have ambitions, we hope, always on a quest for a solution for any problem that comes along.

-Those who do not have the unquenchable desire for exploration believe that we are all earthbound and therefore they embrace the idea of “armageddon”, “end of times”, or the “apocalypse”.
-Our basic need for exploration, debunks the bible’s book of revelation.
+Those who lack the insatiable desire for exploration believe that we are all earthbound and therefore, they embrace the idea of ‘Doomsday’, ‘end of times’, or the ‘apocalypse’.
+Our fundamental need for exploration, contradicts such fatalistic views often perpetuated by dystopian literature.